For the love of…

 This is a bit of a curvy one.
 Here’s how the ownsit!
 Jacket came to be named EIGHTEEN.
 We think we have our life all planned out, but really – life has itself planned out for us.

 On May 12, 2013 my 23 year old brother, Tom passed away.
-His lucky number was EIGHTEEN.
+His special number was EIGHTEEN.
 He’d even worn the number EIGHTEEN on his footy jumper since he was a boy.

 You see, EIGHTEEN days after he passed away – I started back at work.
 The best thing I ever did to help pull myself from the numb, sombre state I was understandably in.